-- Must have obtained one of the following qualifications relevant to their specific craft: - Level 2 NVQ Diploma in Plumbing (RQF) - Level 2 NVQ Diploma in Domestic Heating (RQF) - Level 2 NVQ Diploma in Heating and Ventilation (RQF) - Level 2 NVQ Diploma in Installing and Maintaining Refrigeration Systems (RQF) - Level 2 NVQ Diploma in Installing, Testing and Maintaining Air-Conditioning and Heat Pump Systems (RQF) - National Vocational Qualification (NVQ) MES Plumbing Level 2 - NVQ MES Heating & Ventilating (Maintenance of System Components) Level 2 - NVQ Domestic Natural Gas Installation and Maintenance Level 2 - NVQ MES Refrigeration & Air Conditioning Level 2 - or Equivalent City & Guilds of London Institute (CGLI) Craft Certificate - or Equivalent EMTA Awards Limited (EAL) qualification - or such other qualifications as are acceptable to the Board. - ii) Entry by way of completing a recognised and registered form of training (usually a 4 year term as a JIB registered apprentice or as an apprentice on the Plumbing and Domestic Heating apprenticeship standard) or other accepted method of entry into the Industry.
+- Must have obtained one of the following qualifications relevant to their specific craft: - Level 2 NVQ Diploma in Plumbing (RQF) - Level 2 NVQ Diploma in Domestic Heating (RQF) - Level 2 NVQ Diploma in the Installation and Maintenance of Plumbing and Heating Systems - Building Services Engineering Installer Apprenticeship - Level 2 NVQ Diploma in Heating and Ventilation (RQF) - Level 2 NVQ Diploma in Installing and Maintaining Refrigeration Systems (RQF) - Level 2 NVQ Diploma in Installing, Testing and Maintaining Air-Conditioning and Heat Pump Systems (RQF) - National Vocational Qualification (NVQ) MES Plumbing Level 2 - NVQ MES Heating & Ventilating (Maintenance of System Components) Level 2 - NVQ Domestic Natural Gas Installation and Maintenance Level 2 - NVQ MES Refrigeration & Air Conditioning Level 2 - or Equivalent City & Guilds of London Institute (CGLI) Craft Certificate - or Equivalent EMTA Awards Limited (EAL) qualification - or such other qualifications as are acceptable to the Board. - Entry by way of completing a recognised and registered form of training (usually a 4 year term as a JIB registered apprentice or as an apprentice on the Plumbing and Domestic Heating Technician apprenticeship standard) or other accepted method of entry into the Industry.